To admire is, to me, questionless, the highest pleasure in life.

 The Hamiltonian

-Terence Tao writes, “At first glance, the many theories and equations of modern physics exhibit a bewildering diversity: compare for instance classical mechanics to quantum mechanics, non-relativistic physics to relativistic physics, or particle physics to statistical mechanics.
+Terence Tao wrote, “At first glance, the many theories and equations of modern physics exhibit a bewildering diversity: compare for instance classical mechanics to quantum mechanics, non-relativistic physics to relativistic physics, or particle physics to statistical mechanics.
 However, there are strong unifying themes connecting all of these theories.
 One of these is the remarkable fact that in all of these theories, the evolution of a physical system over time (as well as the steady states of that system) is largely controlled by a single object, the Hamiltonian of that system, which can often be interpreted as describing the total energy of any given state in that system.
 Roughly speaking, each physical phenomenon (e.g. electromagnetism, atomic bonding, particles in a potential well, etc.) may correspond to a single Hamiltonian H, while each type of mechanics (classical, quantum, statistical, etc.) corresponds to a different way of using that Hamiltonian to describe a physical system. [...
 In mathematics,] the Hamiltonians play a major role in dynamical systems, differential equations, Lie group theory, and symplectic geometry. [...]
 Because of their ubiquitious presence in many areas of physics and mathematics, Hamiltonians are useful for building bridges between seemingly unrelated fields, for instance in connecting classical mechanics to quantum mechanics, or between symplectic mechanics and operator algebras.”(1)

 Hamiltonian mechanics in mathematics: symplectic geometry

-Fabian Ziltener writes, “One of the examples of the use of Hamiltonian mechanics in mathematics is symplectic geometry.
+Fabian Ziltener wrote, “One of the examples of the use of Hamiltonian mechanics in mathematics is symplectic geometry.
 This is the theory of symplectic structures on manifolds, spaces that locally look like the space we live in but may have any dimension.
 Describing the state of a classical mechanical system by its generalized position q and generalized momentum p, phase space consists of all such pairs (q,p).
 In Hamilton’s formalism the motion of a classical mechanical system is governed by Hamilton’s equation, a first order ordinary differential equation for a point in phase space as a function of time.
 Symplectic geometry has its roots in this reformulation of classical mechanics; in Hamilton’s equation of motion, which is equivalent to Newton’s equations of motion, the standard symplectic structure occurs.
 Informally, a symplectic structure on a smooth manifold is an assignment that yields a real number for every 2-dimensional subset that is contained in the manifold.
 Symplectic geometry studies local and global properties of symplectic structures and Hamiltonian systems.
 A famous conjecture by Vladimir Arnold states that under certain conditions periodic solutions of Hamilton’s equation exist.
 Physically, such a solution corresponds to a mechanical system that returns to its initial point in phase space after a fixed time.”(4)

 Port-Hamiltonian systems in complex physical systems modeling

-Arjan van der Schaft writes, “Hamilton and Lagrange showed that the dynamics of any mechanical system, in the absence of energy dissipation and without interaction with its surroundings, can be formulated as a set of Hamiltonian differential equations.
+Arjan van der Schaft wrote, “Hamilton and Lagrange showed that the dynamics of any mechanical system, in the absence of energy dissipation and without interaction with its surroundings, can be formulated as a set of Hamiltonian differential equations.
 These equations are determined by the Hamiltonian function (total energy) and the symplectic structure on the phase space of the system.
 Inclusion of energy-dissipating effects (such as damping) and interaction with other systems, results in what is nowadays called a port-Hamiltonian system.
 ‘Port’ refers to the interconnection channels of the system, similar to the use of the word in electrical circuit theory.
 Interconnections of simple port-Hamiltonian systems lead to more complex ones.
 The Hamiltonian of the complex system is the sum of the subsystem Hamiltonians, while its geometric structure is derived from those of its subsystems.
 This results in a general mathematical framework for the modeling, analysis and control of complex multiphysics systems, as occurring abundantly in the exact and engineering sciences.”(5)

 Quaternions

-Hamilton’s second discovery was the extension of the imaginary numbers in such a way that rotations in three dimensions could be described.
-Because they appeared to have four components instead of three as was expected, Hamilton called them quaternions.* He developed them as pure mathematics, but at the same time he aimed, and succeeded, to use them to solve physics, engineering and astronomical problems.** The quaternions had a difficult start, because they ended commutativity in algebra which was not easily accepted.
+Hamilton’s second major discovery was the extension of the imaginary numbers in such a way that rotations in three dimensions could be described.
+Because they appeared to have four components instead of three as was expected, Hamilton called them quaternions.* He developed them as pure mathematics, but at the same time he aimed, and succeeded, to use them to solve physics, engineering and astronomical problems.
+The quaternions had a difficult start, because they ended commutativity in algebra which was not easily accepted.

-Fiacre Ó Cairbre writes, “The mathematical world was shocked at his audacity in creating a system of “numbers” that did not satisfy the usual commutative rule for multiplication.
+Fiacre Ó Cairbre wrote, “The mathematical world was shocked at his audacity in creating a system of “numbers” that did not satisfy the usual commutative rule for multiplication.
 Hamilton has been called the “Liberator of Algebra” because his quaternions smashed the previously accepted convention that a useful algebraic number system should satisfy the rules of ordinary numbers in arithmetic.
 His quaternions opened up a whole new mathematical landscape in which mathematicians were now free to conceive new algebraic number systems that were not shackled by the rules of ordinary numbers in arithmetic.
 Hence, we may say that Modern Algebra was born on October 16, 1843 on the banks of the Royal Canal in Dublin.”(6)

 But Hamilton’s work was also regularly regarded with disbelief; in 1853 he wrote to a friend, “You will I hope bear with me if I say, that it required a certain capital of scientific reputation, amassed in former years, to make it other than dangerously imprudent to hazard the publication of [the Lectures in Quaternions] which has, although at bottom quite conservative, a highly revolutionary air.
 It was a part of the ordeal through which I had to pass, an episode in the battle of life, to know that even candid and friendly people secretly, or, as it might happen, openly, censured or ridiculed me, for what appeared to them my monstrous innovations.”
-Another problem was that quaternions live in four dimensions and therefore are hardly visualisable.
-Hamilton died believing that the quaternions would be at the heart of physics, but about twenty years after his death vector analysis was developed, and because contrary to quaternions vector analysis was very visual, intuitive and easy to work with, in physics the quaternions themselves disappeared for a long time.
-Only in 1967 vector analysis and the quaternions were reconnected again.

-Michael Crowe writes, “Josiah Willard Gibbs [in] his Elements of Vector Analysis [...] presents what is essentially the modern system of vector analysis.”
+Michael Crowe wrote, “Josiah Willard Gibbs [in] his Elements of Vector Analysis [...] presents what is essentially the modern system of vector analysis.”
 In 1888 Gibbs wrote to Victor Schlegel that reading Maxwell’s Treatise on Electricity and Magnetism, he concluded that ““although the methods were called quaternionic, the idea of the quaternion was quite foreign to the subject.
 I saw that there were two important functions (or products) called the vector part & the scalar part of the product, but that the union of the two to form what was called the (whole) product did not advance the theory as an instrument of geom. investigation.”
 Gibbs then “began to work out ab initio” a new form of vector analysis that involved two distinct products as well as various other features of modern vector analysis. [...]
 “I saw that the methods wh.
-I was using, while nearly those of Hamilton, were almost exactly those of Grassmann.”
-Gibbs [...] adds: “I am not however conscious that Grassmann’s writings exerted any particular influence on my VA, although I was glad enough in the introductory paragraph to shelter myself behind one or two distinguished names....””(7)
+I was using, while nearly those of Hamilton, were almost exactly those of

 Because therefore vector analysis directly ‘emerged’ from the quaternions it can easily be claimed that, in the form of vectors, the quaternions are at the heart of physics, just as Hamilton had expected.
-He had an open mind, and doubtlessly would have welcomed this ‘spin-off’ from his quaternions, in which the word ‘vector’ was used in the sense he had given it, and the word ‘scalar’ as he had coined it.
+He had an open mind, and doubtlessly would have welcomed this ‘spin-off’ from his quaternions, in which the word ‘vector’ was used in the sense he had given it, and the word ‘scalar’ as he had introduced it.

 In a letter Hamilton wrote just a month before his death to his son Archibald, he described how he came to his discovery.
 “I happen to be able to put the finger of memory upon the year and month - October, 1843 - when having recently returned from visits to Cork and Parsonstown, connected with a Meeting of the British Association, the desire to discover the laws of the multiplication referred to regained with me a certain strength and earnestness, which had for years been dormant, but was then on the point of being gratified, and was occasionally talked of with you.
 Every morning in the early part of the above-cited month, on my coming down to breakfast, your (then) little brother William Edwin, and yourself, used to ask me, “Well, Papa, can you multiply triplets”?
 Whereto I was always obliged to reply, with a sad shake of the head: “No, I can only add and subtract them.””

-Quaternions in space travel
+Quaternions in spaceflight

-Noel Hughes writes, “Vectors and quaternions, along with algebra, trigonometry, geometry, etc. are an intertwined set of tools which can be used to solve many problems that can appear intractable.
+Noel Hughes wrote, “Vectors and quaternions, along with algebra, trigonometry, geometry, etc. are an intertwined set of tools which can be used to solve many problems that can appear intractable.
 [Quaternions are used in] spacecraft guidance, navigation and control engineering. [...]
 Prior to the dawn of the space age and the need for attitude description that does not have singularities, ambiguities, etc., [for most people] quaternions were little more than an esoteric mathematical oddity.
 [Nowadays] quaternions are used extensively in the Aerospace industry, in the animated film industry and, to a lesser extent, in the medical world. [...]
 The fundamentals are simple, elegant and straight forward once the superfluous stuff is stripped away.”(8)

-Joe Zender writes, “Today, for nearly all spacecraft that are sent out into our solar system their attitude is available in quaternions.
+Joe Zender wrote, “Today, for nearly all spacecraft that are sent out into our solar system their attitude is available in quaternions.
 They are publicly available and distributed by NASA's NAIF Facility.
 Also most landers’ and rovers’ positional information can be found there.
 The data covers missions from NASA, The European Space Agency (ESA), The Japanese Space Agency (JAXA), The Russian Space Programme (ROSCOSMOS) and other Agencies.
 Users are scientists and engineers using software libraries that allows a “rather easy” computation of derived geometric information.
 One can compute e.g. the answer to the following questions: “At what time will the Mars Express spacecraft come into the field-of-view of the antenna of the Mars Exploration Rover?”, or “Will CASSINI fly through a cometary debris field in year X?”(10)

-* Alfred C. Robinson writes in his 1958 article, “The general subject of quaternions as applied to coordinate conversions has been under investigation for approximately two years, though the bulk of the work reported here was accomplished during the last six months of 1957.”
+* Alfred C. Robinson (1928-2015) wrote in his 1958 article, “The general subject of quaternions as applied to coordinate conversions has been under investigation for approximately two years, though the bulk of the work reported here was accomplished during the last six months of 1957.”
 And in his abstract, “It is shown that the quaternion method is no more sensitive to multiplier errors than is the direction cosine method, and it requires nearly 30 per cent less computing equipment. [...]
 By every important criterion, the quaternion method is no worse than, and in most cases, better than the direction cosine method.”

 Quaternions in animation